aboutcode-org/scancode-toolkit/etc/scripts/README.rst

-This directory contains the tools to:

-- manage a directory of thirdparty Python package source, wheels and metadata: pin, build, update, document and publish to a PyPI-like repo (GitHub release)
+This directory contains the tools to manage a directory of thirdparty Python package source, wheels and metadata pin, build, update, document and publish to a PyPI-like repo (GitHub release).

-- build and publish scancode releases as wheel, sources and OS-specific bundles.

 NOTE: These are tested to run ONLY on Linux.